 CONCLUSIONS: In our analysis, patients with PsA receiving secukinumab were more likely to achieve higher ACR responses through 1 year (weeks 16-48) than those treated with adalimumab.
 Although informative, these observations rely on a subgroup of patients from FUTURE 2 and thus should be considered interim until the ongoing head-to-head RCT EXCEED can validate these findings.

 Orthopedics & Sports Medicine

 Nash, Peter; McInnes, Iain B; Mease, Philip; Thom, Howard; Hunger, Matthias; Karabis, Andreas; Gandhi, Kunal; Mpofu, Shephard; and Jugl, Steffen M, "Secukinumab Versus Adalimumab for Psoriatic Arthritis: Comparative Effectiveness up to 48 Weeks Using a Matching-Adjusted Indirect Comparison."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 433.